SJP Using property to fund long-term care

 You can take the equity in three ways:

 While equity release or selling property could be an option to free up the money needed, many will view this as a last resort.
-It could mean selling a much-loved family home full of memories or impact any options available to you if you need care in the future.
+It could mean selling a much-loved family home full of memories, reduce the inheritance you leave to your family and/or impact your options if you need long-term residential care in the future.
 Discussing this possibility early with everyone in the family can mean that you anticipate costs, and start to save or invest appropriately, or buy the right kind of financial protection.

 If you’re considering equity release, always take financial advice.
 Lifetime mortgage or equity release is a loan secured against your home.
-There is an initial loan amount.
-Loan and compound interest repaid when last borrower dies or moves into long-term care.
-May affect means-tested benefits.
-Arrangement fee applies.
+There is an initial loan amount and the loan is usually repaid with compound interest when the last borrower dies or moves into long-term care.
+Taking an equity release loan on your home may also affect your means-tested benefits.
+An arrangement fee will apply.
 To understand the features and risks associated with such products, please ask for a personalised illustration.

 Equity Release is a lifetime mortgage.
 To understand the features and risks, please ask for a personalised illustration.